The Australian Women's Weekly

-The Australian Women's Weekly, sometimes known as simply The Weekly, is an Australian monthly women's magazine published by Mercury Capital in Sydney.
+The Australian Women's Weekly, sometimes known simply as The Weekly, is an Australian monthly women's magazine published by Are Media in Sydney and founded in 1933.
 For many years it was the number one magazine in Australia before being outsold by the Australian edition of Better Homes and Gardens in 2014.
 As of February 2019, The Weekly has overtaken Better Homes and Gardens again, coming out on top as Australia's most read magazine.
-The magazine invested in the 2020 film I Am Woman about Helen Reddy, singer, feminist icon and activist.
-Editor-in-chief Nicole Byers told Film Ink "Helen’s story of adversity and triumph is nothing short of inspirational.
-The Weekly has been telling stories of iconic Australian women for more than 80 years and we're delighted to be supporting the film production".
+The magazine invested in the 2020 film I Am Woman about Helen Reddy, singer and feminist icon.

 History and profile

 The magazine was started in 1933 by Frank Packer and Ted Theodore as a weekly publication.
 The first editor was George Warnecke and the initial dummy was laid out by William Edwin Pidgeon who went on to do many famous covers over the next 25 years.
 It was to have two distinctive features; firstly, the newspaper's features would have an element of topicality, and secondly the magazine would appeal to all Australian women, regardless of class, and have a national focus.
-Wanting it to appeal to a mass audience, Warnecke hoped the Weekly would be a sign that Australia finally was coming out of the depression.
+Wanting it to appeal to a mass audience, Warnecke hoped The Weekly would be a sign that Australia finally was coming out of the Depression.
+Jean Williamson was hired (moving from the Sydney Morning Herald) where she was surprised to find that she was the editor for "fiction".
+Soon letters were arriving from women who were obviously lonely and light fiction brought them comfort.

+In the coming decades, The Weekly became Australia's foremost publisher of light fiction, mostly from England but also Australian, and though its readership was mostly women, many men were avid readers.
+Australian authors who were well supported include Margot Neville, Mary Gilmore, Lennie Lower, Ross Campbell, Frank Dalby Davison and Henrietta Drake-Brockman.
+Australian artists who enlivened the prose included W. E. Pidgeon, Virgil Reilly and Wynne W. Davies.
+The cartoon strip Mandrake the Magician was a longtime competitor to The Phantom in rival magazine The Australian Woman's Mirror.
+Both strips were the work of American cartoonist Lee Falk.
+From 1955-1959 the magazine awarded a contemporary art prize.